 The overall research mission of Marine Life Studies is to study the foraging strategies of transient and offshore killer whales as well as investigate the abundance, distribution, movement and frequency of occurrence of other whale and dolphin species in the Monterey Bay National Marine Sanctuary.

 These activities take place under the General Authorization for Scientific Research, a permit issued by NOAA's National Marine Fisheries Service.

 Good research is a collaborative process.
 Marine Life Studies is committed to sharing data with other researchers.
 Research results and data is disseminated in formal research reports and peer-reviewed publications.
-Whenever possible, we also stand ready to assist other researchers in conducting their research by making platforms available, providing information leads on cetacean activities, etc. as well as sharing our data with students.
+Whenever possible, we also stand ready to assist other researchers in conducting their research by making platforms available, providing information leads on cetacean activities, etc. as well as sharing our data with other scientists, governmental researchers, and students.

 Data collection is meaningless unless it is made available not only to the scientific community but also to the general public.
 This is particularly true in regard to information about whale and dolphin activity within a National Sanctuary.
 Marine Life Studies researchers develop and present public presentations concerning the status of their research on the whales and dolphins in the Monterey Bay National Marine Sanctuary.
 The research data is used to create educational programs and presentations.

 Classes and educational programs are funded in part through the Marine Life Studies Joey Jones Scholarship and Educational Fund in honor of Moss Landing resident and commercial fisherman, Joey Jones, who lost his life at sea April 3, 2008.